AdobeDocs/workfront.en/help/product-announcements/product-releases/21.2-release-activity/21-2-project-enhancements.md

 >[!NOTE]
 >
->Available only in `the new Adobe Workfront experience`.
+>Available only in the new Adobe Workfront experience.

 As part of updating the look and feel of the new Workfront experience, we have redesigned the Edit Task box.
 You can access the new Edit Task box from an individual task or when editing a single task from a list.

 >[!NOTE]
 >
->As part of this update, the Resource Scope field will be removed from `the new Adobe Workfront experience`.
+>As part of this update, the Resource Scope field will be removed from the new Adobe Workfront experience.

 In addition to an updated look and feel, the following changes are also available in the Edit Task box: